 CTV Inc. owns CTV, a subdivision of Bell Media Inc., a subsidiary of BCE Inc. (Bell Canada Enterprises), a holding company for Bell Canada.
 Bell Media is headquartered in East Toronto, Ontario.
 Gordon M. Nixon is Chair of the Board of both BCE and Bell Canada.
 George Cope is the President & Chief Executive Officer of BCE and Bell Canada.

-CTV News revenue is based on advertising and can find financial reports here.
+CTV News revenue is based on advertising, and you can find financial reports here.

 CBC News (Canadian Broadcasting) reports a Government plan titled “Journalists question Liberal government’s $600M media bailout plan’.
 CTV reports, “Minister vows transparency over $600M media fund, defends inclusion of Unifor”.
-It is not clear who will receive the funding.
+It is not clear how much funding they received.

 Analysis / Bias

-Further, CTV News publishes its own articles written by journalists such as “Truth Tracker: No, Justin Trudeau isn’t converting from Christianity to Islam.”
+Further, CTV News publishes articles written by journalists such as “Truth Tracker: No, Justin Trudeau isn’t converting from Christianity to Islam.”
 Justin Trudeau is the current Prime Minister of Canada.
 He is also the leader of the Liberal Party of Canada (Center-Left).
 When publishing articles regarding conservative Doug Ford, there is slightly loaded language such as this: “Doug Ford’s chief of staff resigns one day after appointment controversy.”
 This story is sourced from the right-leaning Globe and Mail.

 Editorially, CTV News does not endorse political candidates.
 Further, they do not publish opinion content; however, the website does publish the political blog of Don Martin, who tends to lean right with his posts.
 Finally, a Reuters institute survey found that 71% of respondents trust their news coverage and 12% do not, ranking them #2 in trust among the major English language Canadian news providers.